hamvocke/hamvocke.github.io/_drafts/2015-10-27-remote-pair-programming-with-tmux.md

 comments: true
 ---

 [Pair Programming](https://en.wikipedia.org/wiki/Pair_programming) has found wide adoption in software development ever since it became popular with the rise of Extreme Programming and other agile development approaches.
 This practice where two developers are working on the same machine and the same task has some really neat advantages over working all by yourself.
 Working in pairs results in higher quality, spreads knowledge between your team members and ultimately leads to higher satisfaction.
 Sounds cool?
-Well, it is![^1]
+Well, it is!

 However, pair programming often becomes difficult as soon as the development team is spread accross different locations.
 People might be working from home.
 Parts of your team might be located at a different office, maybe even in an entirely different country.